apache/infrastructure-website/content/pages/build-supported-services.md

 Use the standard naming `$projectname.py` for your config file.
 You may place multiple build jobs in this file.

+Once committed, changes should be picked up automatically.
+If this does not happen, please contact Infrastructure.

 #### Access control
 Log in to <a href="https://ci2.apache.org/" target="_blank">ci2.apache.org</a> with your LDAP creds.
 Use `$username@apache.org` for the user and your LDAP password.